8 Min Read

 It's what former Unilever (ULVR.L) executive Lewis calls "the virtuous circle" and it has enabled him to target both an increase in sales and profitability.

 Tesco, whose shares have risen 38 percent this year, is entering the key Christmas weeks with growing sales momentum.
-That could spell trouble for traditional rivals Sainsbury's (SBRY.L), Asda (WMT.N: Quote) and Morrisons MRW.L, as well as the German discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL], whose sales growth has started to slow over the past year.
+That could spell trouble for traditional rivals Sainsbury's (SBRY.L), Asda (WMT.N) and Morrisons (MRW.L), as well as the German discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL], whose sales growth has started to slow over the past year.

 "Years ago we dealt with Tesco and we were just a number but I've really seen a change," said Lisa Moore, senior national account manager at The Abergavenny Fine Food Co., which supplies the supermarket with goats' cheese and party food.

 She said Tesco helped it after a fire in 2015 devastated a production unit, providing technical support and advice on how to make it fit for the future.

 "There's definitely a better relationship and a clear understanding of what our potential can be," said Moore.